Nematicity in the pseudogap state of cuprate superconductors revealed by angle-resolved photoemission spectroscopy: Results and Disucussion

-From the theoretical side, dynamical mean-field theory (DMFT) combined with the fluctuation exchange (FLEX) approximation has shown that a Pomeranchuk instability where the anisotropy of the electronic structure becomes finite, appears in the overdoped region \cite{PhysRevB.95.075109}.
-The calculation showed nematicity in the overdoped regime and indicated the coexistence of nematicity and superconductivity \cite{PhysRevB.95.075109}.
-In contrast, according to a cellular dynamical mean-field theory (CDMFT) study, four-fold rotational symmetry breaking was shown in the underdoped pseudogap regime rather than in the overdoped regime \cite{PhysRevB.86.094522,PhysRevB.82.180511}.
-According to mean-field model calculations, the Pomerachuk instability competes with superconductivity \cite{doi:10.1143/JPSJ.69.2151,PhysRevB.75.155117}.
+From the theoretical side, dynamical mean-field theory (DMFT) combined with the fluctuation exchange (FLEX) approximation for the Hubbard model has shown that a Pomeranchuk instability, where the $C_2$ anisotropy of the Fermi surface is induced, appears in the overdoped region but coexists with superconductivity \cite{PhysRevB.95.075109}.
+In contrast, according to a cellular dynamical mean-field theory (CDMFT) study for the Hubbard model, the $C_4$ symmetry breaking was shown in the underdoped pseudogap regime rather than in the overdoped regime \cite{PhysRevB.86.094522,PhysRevB.82.180511}.
+According to mean-field calculations of the $t-J$ model, the Pomerachuk instability competes with superconductivity \cite{doi:10.1143/JPSJ.69.2151,PhysRevB.75.155117}.
 Thus, it is not clear at present whether the Pomeranchuk instability consistently explains our result or not.